nitrogen-lang/nitrogen/docs/stdlib/global/imports.md

 script, or shared library).
 The working directory is always added as the first search path.
 Any other search path needs to be added at execution time.

+Each path is tried with the following extensions in order: ["", ".nib", ".ni", ".so"].
+The first simply meaning the path is checked by itself incase the path includes the extension.
+Leaving off the extension allows the interpreter to include a file with the same basename.
+For example, a compiled `.nib` file can be loaded instead of a `.ni` thereby removing the need to compile the code before execution.
+Note, the interpreter does not yet check source mod time or hashes.
+This means, if a source file is changed, the corresponding `.nib` file must be compiled manually.
+The interpreter won't attempt to create an up-to-date version.
+If the file is not compiled, the older `.nib` file will continue to be loaded instead of the `.ni` source file.
+This is being worked on.

 ## Examples

 ### Simple